The 3 C's of cross-border success

 Clarity for merchants

-If you don’t know it’s broken then how will you know to fix it?
+If you don’t know it’s broke, then how will you know to fix it?
 Information is king when it comes to understanding your international customers and how you can increase sales and customer satisfaction.

 It’s important for you to have an information portal into your international business.
-With reports, dashboards, and analytics you’ll be able to see what’s working and what isn’t.
+With reports, dashboards, and analytics, you’ll be able to see what’s working and what isn’t.
 This information is powerful in guiding your business decisions.